google/WebFundamentals/src/content/en/updates/2020/10/http-cache-partitioning.md

 that the browser has accessed the same resource in the past, which opens the browser to security and privacy attacks, like the following:

-- **Detection if a user has visited a specific site**: An adversary can detect a user's browsing history by checking if the cache has a resource which might be specific to a particular site or cohort of sites.
+- **Detect if a user has visited a specific site**: An adversary can detect a user's browsing history by checking if the cache has a resource which might be specific to a particular site or cohort of sites.
 - **[Cross-site search
   attack](https://portswigger.net/daily-swig/new-xs-leak-techniques-reveal-fresh-ways-to-expose-user-information)**:
-  An adversary can detect if an arbitrary string is in the user's search results by checking whether a 'no search results' image used by a particular website is in the browser's cache or not.
+  An adversary can detect if an arbitrary string is in the user's search results by checking whether a 'no search results' image used by a particular website is in the browser's cache.
 - **Cross-site tracking**: The cache can be used to store cookie-like identifiers as a cross-site tracking mechanism.